phothinmg/burmese-calendar/README.md

 ### About

-Node.js native addon , provides Gregorian calendar to some Burmese Calendar information.
+Node.js native addon that provides Gregorian calendar to some Burmese calendar information.